"Borga": Emelia Brobbey eats fufu and soup with a plastic spoon in video

 YEN.com.gh reported that Efia Odo, in a video she shared on her TikTok, won the hearts of her followers as she passionately ate fufu and soup at a local chop bar.

-The socialite and actress was clearly having a good time as she swallowed large morsels of fufu and tore into the chicken with aggression.
+The socialite and actress clearly had a good time as she aggressively swallowed large morsels of fufu and tore into the chicken.

-In the comments section of the video, many Ghanaians expressed their love for the local delicacy and admired how Efia ate.
+In the video's comments section, many Ghanaians expressed their love for the local delicacy and admired how Efia ate.

 PAY ATTENTION: Stay informed and follow us on Google News!